mui/material-ui/docs/src/pages/components/selects/selects.md

 ## Open automatically

-You can make the select menu open automatically on mount through the `defaultOpen` prop
+You can make the select menu open automatically on mount through the `defaultOpen` prop.

 {{"demo": "pages/components/selects/DefaultOpen.js"}}

+> ⚠ Note that this will only work if the component is visible on mount.
+Reset the above demo to see how this works.

 ## With a dialog